Todd Franz

-Stephen Todd Franz (born April 12, 1976) was a safety in the National Football League.
+Stephen Todd Franz (born April 12, 1976) is a former safety in the National Football League (NFL).
 He played professionally for the Cleveland Browns, New Orleans Saints, Green Bay Packers and Washington Redskins.

 Biography

-Franz was born in Enid, Oklahoma and attended Weatherford High School (Oklahoma).
+Franz was born in Enid, Oklahoma and attended Weatherford High School.
 He played college football at the University of Tulsa.
 He earned a degree in accounting from the University of Tulsa.

-He was drafted by the Detroit Lions in the fifth round (145th overall) of the 2000 NFL Draft.
+He was drafted by the Detroit Lions in the fifth round (145th overall) of the 2000 NFL draft.
 Franz played in 46 games over a six-year career.

 After leaving the NFL, Franz became a Real Estate Professional in the Oklahoma City Metro Area.
 He and his wife Tisha have two children and reside in Edmond, Oklahoma.